 (1) Muscarella LF.
 Use of ethylene-oxide gas sterilisation to terminate multidrug-resistant bacterial outbreaks linked to duodenoscopes.
 BMJ Open Gastroenterol 2019 Aug 5;6(1):e000282. || (2) Mehta AC, Muscarella LF.
 Related “Superbug” Infections.
 Chest 2019 Aug 14;pii:S0012-3692(19)31457-6. || (3) Muscarella LF.
 Risk of transmission of carbapenem-resistant Enterobacteriaceae and related “superbugs” during gastrointestinal endoscopy.
 World J Gastrointest Endosc 2014 Oct 16;6(10):457-74.

-(Continued from above)
+(Article continues from above)

-This CDC definition elaborates that there “should be no period of complete recovery between the illness and death,” and that influenza-associated deaths in individuals less than 18 years of age “should be reported.”
+This CDC definition elaborates that there “should be no period of complete recovery between the illness and death,” and that influenza-associated deaths “in all persons aged <18 years should be reported.”
 (While flu-associated deaths in children are nationally notifiable, states are not required to report to the CDC adult deaths related to influenza infection.)

 Influenza infection can range from asymptomatic illness to viral pneumonia and death.
 The seasonal “flu” is caused by influenza A and B viruses, and like COVID-19, it is a contagious respiratory illness.

 For instance, the Washington State Department of Health advises that “[o]nly lab-confirmed fatal cases are reportable.”
-According to this state’s reporting policies, which do not appear to distinguish between pediatric and adult cases, the purpose of reporting and surveillance of (laboratory confirmed) influenza-associated deaths is, in part, to determine mortality rates and to “detect emerging threats such as avian and other novel influenza strains.”
+According to this state’s reporting policies (which do not appear to distinguish between pediatric and adult cases), the purpose of reporting and surveillance of (laboratory confirmed) influenza-associated deaths is, in part, to determine mortality rates and to “detect emerging threats such as avian and other novel influenza strains.”

 Similarly, the North Carolina Department of Health and Human Services advises that, for both adult and pediatric cases, all influenza-associated deaths “are reportable to the Local Health Department.
 An influenza-associated death is defined for surveillance purposes as a death resulting from a clinically compatible illness that was confirmed to be influenza (any strain) by an appropriate laboratory or rapid diagnostic test.”

-As a consequence and in summary, the CDC’s April guidance and definition of a “COVID-19 case” both permit recording COVID-19 as a cause of death without requiring testing to confirm infection (provided “the circumstances are compelling within a reasonable degree of certainty”).
+As a consequence and in summary, the CDC’s guidance permits recording and certifying COVID-19 as a cause of death without the requirement that testing be conducted to confirm infection (provided “the circumstances are compelling within a reasonable degree of certainty”).

-Scientific Advisor: LFM-Healthcare Solutions, LLC provides medical expertise and guidance for healthcare facilities (hospitals), device manufacturers and legal representatives of the public, specializing in medical device designs and both the causes and prevention of healthcare-associated infections linked to medical equipment.
+Expert Scientific Advisor: LFM-Healthcare Solutions, LLC provides medical expertise and guidance for healthcare facilities (hospitals), device manufacturers and legal representatives of the public, specializing in medical device designs and both the causes and prevention of healthcare-associated infections linked to reusable medical equipment.

 In health care, validation can be a critical tool for confirming the quality of safety data.
 According to the CDC, validation is “double-checking, or confirming” the accuracy and completeness of reportable infection data.
 Central line-associated bloodstream infections are reportable data that have been validated for years to assess accuracy and the potential for inadvertent reporting bias.

 A 2017 inspector general report states that “accurate data are fundamental to the integrity of the (Centers for Medicare and Medicaid Services’) quality-based payment programs,” adding that the reporting of imprecise data could affect payment accuracy.

 Validation of death certificate data associated with the COVID-19 disease, for instance, might involve reviewing a statistically reliable and randomly selected sample of patient medical records (or autopsy findings) to evaluate their consistency with the associated death certificate documentation and data, or another model type might be used instead.

 LIMITATIONS, COMMENTS: This article has several limitations.
 First, it is a shortened version of the complete article, which will be published soon.
 Second, the several superbug outbreak investigations that this article identified for reviewed could have conceivably introduced inadvertent publication bias and error into its methodology and findings due to the lack of randomization, although this is unlikely and efforts were taken to avoid such bias.